MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceSensor.md

 ---
-title: DeviceSensor - Common Data Model | Microsoft Docs
+title: DeviceSensor in automotive - Common Data Model | Microsoft Docs
 description: Sensor attached to or as part of a vehicle or device.
 May provide signals of device health or usage.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Sensor
+# Device Sensor in automotive

 Sensor attached to or as part of a vehicle or device.
 May provide signals of device health or usage.